Sysco (SYY) Q1 2018 Results - Earnings Call Transcript

 Our digital ordering presence continues to grow and has now improved to approximately 40% of local cases ordered.
 This increased utilization is a result of our solid technology platform including improved product images and content, enhanced system capabilities, and increased levels of training.
 Also, as we centralized our support model for multi-unit accounts with tools such as order guide management, both Sysco and our customers have begun to see the benefits of working together to drive efficiencies in the business.

 Turning our attention to cost, our adjusted operating expense growth for the quarter was 3.2%.
 While there were some definite headwinds that drove our supply chain costs, we continue to see positive momentum from productivity initiatives and ongoing process improvements.
 We are now implementing next evolution of tools to help streamline hours, improve delivery, and drive warehouse efficiencies.
 From an administrative cost perspective, we continue to focus on managing these expenses throughout the organization.
-Effectively managing overall cost structure remains a key priority for us and we continue to focus on a variety of opportunities to deliver improvement.
+Effectively managing overall cost structure remains a key priority for us, and we continue to focus on a variety of opportunities to deliver improvement.

-A key pillar of Sysco's strategy for growth and value-creation is the continuous assessment of new market opportunities.
-As many of you know, we recently acquired HFM FoodService, a Hawaii based Broadline distributor with approximately $290 million in annual sales.
+A key pillar of Sysco's strategy for growth and value creation is the continuous assessment of new market opportunities.
+As many of you know, we recently acquired HFM FoodService, a Hawaii-based broadline distributor with approximately $290 million in annual sales.
 HFM has been providing quality service to Hawaii and Guam for over 50 years.
 We're excited to welcome them to Sysco family.
 Acquiring HFM provides Sysco with direct access to the growing Hawaiian market and is in clear alignment with our strategy for disciplined, profitable growth of the business.
 We will report this business in our U.S. Foodservice segment going forward.

 Moving to International Foodservice Operations, we had mixed results for the quarter.
 With sales growing 6%, gross profit growing 3%, and adjusted operating expenses increasing 5%.
 Driven by investments in our European supply chain transformation, transition costs associated with a new large customer in Mexico, and currency translation in Canada.
 Overall adjusted operating income declined by 8% for the quarter.

 Our business in Canada is off to a great start this year.
 We are experiencing local case growth in most regions, especially in major markets.
-We are also thoughtfully sharing and implementing strategic initiatives from our U.S. business such as revenue management and other customer-centric solutions, including online ordering, to their business.
-These capabilities, along with a more focused approach to local customers have translated into accelerated local case growth.
+We are also thoughtfully sharing and implementing strategic initiatives from our U.S. business, such as revenue management and other customer-centric solutions, including online ordering, to their business.
+These capabilities, along with a more focused approach to local customers, have translated into accelerated local case growth.
 Additionally, we are effectively managing our cost structure and improving supply chain efficiencies to help maintain a healthy gap between gross profit growth and expense growth to drive our overall performance.

-Our European business is facing some macroeconomic headwinds as customers are experiencing slower restaurant traffic and an overall slowdown in Food Away From Home in the UK.
-Additionally, the UK continues to experience acute inflation due to weakness in the pound sterling which resulted in high food cost inflation of about 9% during the first quarter.
+Our European business is facing some macroeconomic headwinds, as customers are experiencing slower restaurant traffic and an overall slowdown in Food Away From Home in the UK.
+Additionally, the UK continues to experience acute inflation due to weakness in the pound sterling, which resulted in high food cost inflation of about 9% during the first quarter.
 While we expect these headwinds in the UK to continue throughout our fiscal year, we are actively managing the business to mitigate these impacts.

-As for our business in Latin America, we are excited about the growth opportunities in this region, although there were some weakness due to recent earthquakes in Mexico City and expenses related to the addition of a large customer in Mexico that I mentioned earlier.
-In Costa Rica, we've continued to see solid growth as we continue expanding our Cash & Carry footprint.
+As for our business in Latin America, we are excited about the growth opportunities in this region, although there were some weakness due to the recent earthquakes in Mexico City and expenses related to the addition of a large customer in Mexico that I mentioned earlier.
+In Costa Rica, we continued to see solid growth as we continue expanding our Cash & Carry footprint.
 Additionally, subsequent to the close of our first quarter, we have completed the purchase of the remaining 50% of the Mayca business in Costa Rica.
-We will use cash to complete this transaction and our debt levels will not be affected.
-We initially purchased 50% of the business in 2014 and we are very pleased with the performance thus far, as adjusted EBITDA has doubled in the past three years.
+We will use cash to complete this transaction, and our debt levels will not be affected.
+We initially purchased 50% of the business in 2014, and we are very pleased with the performance thus far, as adjusted EBITDA has doubled in the past three years.
 We look forward to continued success with the Mayca team.

 Lastly, our SYGMA segment continues to grow.
 We are focused on implementing operational improvements that will contribute to long-term operating income improvement.

-Despite the severe weather-related challenges we faced in Q1, we continue to make progress on our customer and operational strategies to improve our customer's experience and I remain confident in our ability to deliver the high end of our adjusted operating income growth target of $600 to $650 million.
+Despite the severe weather-related challenges we faced in Q1, we continue to make progress on our customer and operational strategies to improve our customer's experience, and I remain confident in our ability to deliver the high end of our adjusted operating income growth target of $600 to $650 million.

 Joel T. Grade - Sysco Corp.

 Thank you, Tom.
 Good morning, everyone.
 As Bill and Tom mentioned earlier, we are pleased with the results for the first quarter.
-Our earnings growth reflects continued momentum from our business including strong local case growth and good gross profit dollar growth and cost management.
+Our earnings growth reflects continued momentum from our business, including strong local case growth and good gross profit dollar growth and cost management.

 For the first quarter fiscal 2018, we saw inflation of 3.8% in our U.S. Broadline business.
 The pace of inflation has been rapid for a few categories, such as meat, poultry and dairy, ultimately driving overall inflation.

 During the quarter, we had gross profit growth of 3.8%, driven by local case growth and improved Sysco Brand penetration.
-Adjusted operating expenses grew 3.2% for the quarter driven by increased transportation expenses and unusually lower bad debt expense in the prior year.
-In addition, our expenses include the impact of labor and related costs during the storms that we continued to pay despite lower volumes in those affect areas.
+Adjusted operating expenses grew 3.2% for the quarter, driven by increased transportation expenses and unusually lower bad debt expense in the prior year.
+In addition, our expenses include the impact of labor and related costs during the storms that we continued to pay, despite lower volumes in those affected areas.

 We continued to maintain a gap between gross profit dollar growth and adjusted operating expense growth.
 While the gap was not as strong as in prior quarters, we still feel good about the performance and the ultimate translation into adjusted operating income leverage and continued progress toward achieving our three-year plan objectives.
-Part of the compression of that gap can be explained by the impact of hurricanes and inbound freight which negatively impacted cost of goods.
+Part of the compression of that gap can be explained by the impact of hurricanes and inbound freight, which negatively impacted cost of goods.
 In fact, adjusting for the impact of the hurricanes, the gap between gross profit dollars and expenses is approximately 1 point.

 As it relates to taxes, effective tax rate in the first quarter was 32.7% compared to 32.9% in the prior-year period.
 Cash flow from operations was $83 million for the first 13 weeks of fiscal 2018.
 Net CapEx for the quarter was $135 million or about 1% of sales which was roughly flat to last year.
 Free cash flow for the first 13 weeks of fiscal 2018 was negative $52 million.
 It's important to note that the first quarter often produces negative free cash flow, largely due to investments in working capital.
 However, we continue to expect strong cash flow for the full fiscal year 2018.